arbaer/dbstream/src/modules/math_import/README.md

-#
-# Copyright (C) 2013 - 2015 - FTW Forschungszentrum Telekommunikation Wien GmbH (www.ftw.at)
+Copyright (C) 2013 - 2015 - FTW Forschungszentrum Telekommunikation Wien GmbH (www.ftw.at)
-#
-# This program is free software: you can redistribute it and/or modify
-# it under the terms of the GNU Affero General Public License, version 3,
-# as published by the Free Software Foundation.
-#
-# This program is distributed in the hope that it will be useful,
-# but WITHOUT ANY WARRANTY; without even the implied warranty of
-# MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-# GNU Affero General Public License for more details.
-#
-# You should have received a copy of the GNU Affero General Public License
-# along with this program.
-If not, see <http://www.gnu.org/licenses/>.
-#
-# Author(s): Arian Baer (baer _at_ ftw.at)
-#

 This file describes how to use the Mplane Authorized Transfer via HTTP (MATH).
 There are two executables provided.